 It often takes a concerted effort and mutual agreement to establish and actively maintain that two-way street.

 We earn trust at Think Company by practicing empathy, vulnerability, and openness.
 We’re kind to each other (one of our other values), and that helps us build trust and honesty.
 We’re a good-hearted (and nerdy) community that really cares about the business and each other, which makes being honest a lot easier because we all know it’s in service of the greater good—and it’s something we signed up for when we became part of the team.
 Still, that doesn’t mean you can just flip a switch and magically have trust.
 I’ll never forget a colleague who once said to me, “I won’t just trust you.
 You have to earn it.”
 Trust takes time.

-Some of our clients have been with Think Company since the day we opened, and continue to turn to us to help tackle new business challenges.
+Some of our clients have been with Think Company since the day we opened as a user experience company, and continue to turn to us to help tackle new business challenges.
 In fact, in my two years here, the majority of my projects have been with recurring clients who feel more like friends and members of the extended team.
 Similarly, our employee turnover is abnormally low for our industry.
 Neither of these things happens by accident.

 When Russ asked me to write this post, I was in the midst of preparing for (an amazing) trip to Australia.
 I quickly emailed him back, “Sure, I love writing when I’m on vacation.”
 My phone rang a couple of minutes later.